There is a lot more to Demi Lovato than meets the eye.

 - Educate yourself about mental illness and share what you know with the ones that you love.
 Be open about it to help eliminate the stigma and join the conversation.

 - Has your family been impacted by mental health issues?
-Do you feel comfortable in sharing?
-If so, join us in the comments or on our Facebook page.
+Do you feel comfortable in sharing and get help?
+If so, we recommend that you look for the help of psychiatrists and counselors and join us in the comments or on our Facebook page.